Electricity market: Possible future changes

 Rather than the traditional merit order based on cost, when there is excess generation ramping down the plants which most damage health has been suggested.
 Due to the growth of renewables and the 2021–2022 global energy crisis some countries are considering changing their electricity markets.
-For example some Europeans suggest decoupling electricity prices from natural gas prices.
+For example, some Europeans suggest decoupling electricity prices from natural gas prices.

 Retail electricity market

 A retail electricity market exists when end-use customers can choose their supplier from competing electricity retailers; one term used in the United States for this type of consumer choice is 'energy choice'.
 A separate issue for electricity markets is whether or not consumers face real-time pricing (prices based on the variable wholesale price) or a price that is set in some other way, such as average annual costs.
 In many markets, consumers do not pay based on the real-time price, and hence have no incentive to reduce demand at times of high (wholesale) prices or to shift their demand to other periods.
 Demand response may use pricing mechanisms or technical solutions to reduce peak demand.

 Generally, electricity retail reform follows from electricity wholesale reform.
 However, it is possible to have a single electricity generation company and still have retail competition.
 If a wholesale price can be established at a node on the transmission grid and the electricity quantities at that node can be reconciled, competition for retail customers within the distribution system beyond the node is possible.
 In the German market, for example, large, vertically integrated utilities compete with one another for customers on a more or less open grid.

-Although market structures vary, there are some common functions that an electricity retailer has to be able to perform, or enter into a contract for, in order to compete effectively.
+Although market structures vary, there are some common functions that an electricity retailer has to be able to perform, or enter into a contract for, to compete effectively.
 Failure or incompetence in the execution of one or more of the following has led to some dramatic financial disasters: